Grindleford: A Pretty Peak District Village in the Hope Valley

 The pretty Peak District village of Grindleford has loads to offer the visitor.
-Lying alongside the River Derwent, overlooked by the wild moorland of Eyam Moor to the west and the impressive edifice of Froggatt Edge to the east, it’s situated in a particularly beautiful part of the Hope Valley.
+Lying alongside the River Derwent, overlooked by the wild moorland of Eyam Moor to the west and the impressive edifice of Froggatt Edge to the east, it is situated in a particularly beautiful part of the Hope Valley.
 The spectacular Padley Gorge also lies very close by, where Burbage Brook rushes through stunning areas of ancient woodland.

 Grindleford History